 The sequence for the pedestrian lights is nothing unusual:

-If you’re lucky, you might find one of the rare “couples” pedestrian lights erected when Vienna hosted the 2015 Eurovision Song Contest (pictured).
+If you’re lucky, you might find one of the rare “couples” pedestrian lights put up when Vienna hosted the 2015 Eurovision Song Contest (pictured above).